Nanzhao: Bai and Yi

 The Bai people also trace their ancestry to Nanzhao and the Dali Kingdom, but records from those kingdoms do not mention Bai.
 "Bai barbarians" or "Bo people" were mentioned during the Tang dynasty and it is suspected that they might be the same name using different transcriptions; Bai and Bo were pronounced Baek and Bwok in the Tang period.
 The name Bo was first cited in the Lüshi Chunqiu (c.
 241 and 238 BC) and appeared again in the Records of the Grand Historian (begun in 104 BC).
 The earliest references to "Bai people", or the "Bo", in connection to the people of Yunnan are from the Yuan dynasty.
 A Bai script using Chinese characters was mentioned during the Ming dynasty.
 Scriptures dated to the Nanzhao period used the Bai language.
 According to Stevan Harrell, while the ethnic identity of Nanzhao's ruling elite is still disputed, the subsequent Yang and Duan dynasties were both definitely Bai.
+According to Christian Daniels, the Bai ethnic identity was more significantly formed much later in the 13th century after they were conquered by the Ming dynasty or at the end of the Dali Kingdom.